r-petrella/Latent-Variable-Models/README.md

 - Latent trait model with polytomous and ordinal data: specification and parameter interpretation.
 The underlyng variable approach.

 - Latent class model with binary data: specification, identifiability, maximum likelihood estimation, goodness of fit.

+#### Remarks:
+- To check the tasks solved in "Mock_exam.pdf" please check the file "mock_exam_tasks.pdf"
+- dataset are not uploaded since they can be accessed right from the used packeges in the codes.